 However, one of the best ways to avoid an outbreak altogether is to apply a fungicide in the Spring (May) and Autumn (September).

 Red Thread and Pink Patch aren’t major diseases and can be treated pretty easily.
-They can also be prevented when you employ good lawn care practices.
+They can also be prevented when you employ a good lawn care schedule.

 Now it’s Over to You